Wilfrid Sellars: "Empiricism and the Philosophy of Mind"

 Sellars's most famous work is "Empiricism and the Philosophy of Mind" (1956).
-In it, he criticizes the view that knowledge of what we perceive can be independent of the conceptual processes which result in perception.
-He named this "The Myth of the Given," attributing it to sense-data theories of knowledge.
+In it, he criticizes the view that perceptual knowledge can be independent of the conceptual capacities involved in perception.
+He named this "The Myth of the Given", attributing it to sense-data theories of knowledge.

 The work targets several theories at once, especially C. I. Lewis' Kantian pragmatism and Rudolf Carnap's positivism.
-He draws out "The Myth of Jones," to defend the possibility of a strict behaviorist world-view.
+He draws out "The Myth of Jones" to defend the possibility of a strict behaviorist world-view.
 The parable explains how thoughts, intelligent action, and even subjective inner experience can be attributed to people within a scientific model.
 Sellars used a fictional tribe, the "Ryleans," since he wanted to address Gilbert Ryle's The Concept of Mind.

 Sellars's idea of "myth", heavily influenced by Ernst Cassirer, is not necessarily negative.
 He saw it as something that can be useful or otherwise, rather than true or false.
 He aimed to unite the conceptual behavior of the "space of reasons" with the concept of a subjective sense experience.
 This was one of his most central goals, which his later work described as Kantian.